andrasigneczi/cpp_lang_training/CppMemento/examples/QUICK_SORT/README.txt

-Quick sort picks a random element as a "pivot" and then swaps values in the array such that the elements less than pivot appea r before elements greater than pivot.
+Quick sort picks a random element as a "pivot" and then swaps values in the array such that the elements less than pivot appear before elements greater than pivot.
 This gives a "partial sort:'Then it recursively sorts the left and right sides using a similar process.

 - Best Case: If all elements are equal, then quick sort will, on average, just traverse through the array once.